conchoecia/pauvre/README.md

 - `pauvre marginplot`
   - takes a fastq file as input and outputs a marginal histogram with a heatmap.
 - transparency is the default

+## Updates:
+- 20170529 - added automatic scaling to the input fastq file.
+It scales to show the highest quality reads and the top 99th percentile of reads by length.

 # Requirements